UpSpeech/fluently-website/README.md

-# Fluently Website
+# UpSpeech Website

-A modern, responsive landing page for Fluently - an AI-powered continuous care solution that helps people who stutter build fluency and confidence, one day at a time.
+A modern, responsive landing page for UpSpeech - an AI-powered continuous care solution that helps people who stutter build fluency and confidence, one day at a time.

-## About Fluently
+## About UpSpeech

-Fluently is a revolutionary platform designed to bridge the gap between speech therapy sessions.
+UpSpeech is a revolutionary platform designed to bridge the gap between speech therapy sessions.
 It provides:

 - **Continuous Support**: Smart, daily training companion that helps patients maintain consistency in their practice
 - **Progress Tracking**: Automated reports and data dashboards for therapists to track patient progress